-Spili is about 30 kilometers south of Rethymno, at a height of 430 meters, just at foot of Mount Vorizis, a branch of Mount Kedros.
-It has a population of roughly 800 people, but this number rises during the summer when travelers come to visit.
+Spili is about 30 kilometres south of Rethymno, at a height of 430 metres, just at foot of Mount Vorizis, a branch of Mount Kedros.
+It has a population of roughly 800 people, but this number rises during the summer when travellers come to visit.
 Farmers, ranchers, and merchants make up the majority of the villagers, but tourism has become increasingly popular in recent years.

 Things to Do in Spili

-No matter what kind of traveler you are, there’s definitely something for you to do in Spili.
+No matter what kind of traveller you are, there’s definitely something for you to do in Spili.
 Here are the top things you should consider trying:

 Visit Kefalovrysi in Spili Village